nextcardnextcard

 • Bank of America credit cards don't transfer points to airlines or hotels like Chase or Amex do.

-• Your points are worth exactly 1 cent each, whether you book travel or cash out as statement credits.
+• Your points are typically worth 1 cent each when you book travel

 • nextcard helps you track transfer partners across all your cards in one place, no tab-switching needed.